 He attended a 1 year Culinary Arts Program at Questar III BOCES.

 After some time in the field, Juwan went back to school and attended Columbia Greene Beauty School.

 He received the designation of Master Barber and Cosmetologist.

 After getting his state license, Juwan opened M&J Unisex Hair Studio.
-He is a business owner for the past 7 years.
-Juwan has already had a number of young men come in as Apprentices.
+He has been a business owner for the past 7 years.
+Juwan has already had a number of young men come in as apprentices.

 He has provided employment opportunities upon being licensed.
 Juwan wants to create as many opportunities as possible for our youth within the community.
 In addition to the Executive Committee, Juwan serves on the Community Service, Fundraising and Events Committee of the Board.

-Vernon Cross (Founder) is a graduate of Hudson High School.
-He attend a Historically Black College (Morris Brown College) in Atlanta, GA for a year.
+Vernon Cross, a founder, is a graduate of Hudson High School.
+He attend a Historically Black College (Morris Brown College) in Atlanta, GA for one year.

 He is a proud father of 4 children: 3 boys and 1 girl.
 Vernon has lived in Pittsfield MA, as well as Pelham, Alabama.
 He decided to return to Hudson NY to help his daughter who was expecting her 1st child.
 He’s now currently employed as an Inbound Freight Coordinator.

 His duties include scheduling all inbound trucks for delivery, accessing each truck and charging the appropriate price for each truck to be unloaded, which he has done successfully for 5 plus years.
 Vernon is the Chairperson of the (Nominating & Radio) Committees, and is also a member of the (Events & Community Service) Committees.